StephanHCB/go-autumn-web-swagger-ui/README.md

 ## How to regenerate

 - update swagger ui files
+- do not forget to retain LICENSE and README.txt
 - delete assets_vfsdata.go
 - rename the package to `main` in main.go
 - run main.go